-All EB-5 investors must invest in a new commercial enterprise, which is a commercial enterprise:
+All EB-5 investors must invest in a new commercial enterprise, which commercial enterprise must meet the following conditions:

 - Established after Nov.
 29, 1990, or

 - Established on or before Nov.
 29, 1990, that is: